Table of Contents

 The review was published online recently in the journal Cochrane Library.

 SOURCE: University of Maryland, news release, Feb.
 6, 2017

 News stories are written and provided by HealthDay and do not reflect federal policy, the views of MedlinePlus, the National Library of Medicine, the National Institutes of Health, or the U.S. Department of Health and Human Services.

 Sourced From: Low Back Pain?
 Relax, Breathe and Try Yoga

 For more information, feel free to ask Dr. Jimenez or contact us at 915-850-0900

 By Dr. Alex Jimenez El Paso Chiropractor and Back Specialist

 The information herein on "Low Back Pain?
-Try Yoga" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Try Yoga" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.